Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: EXPECTATIONS FOR THE DERIVATION OF THE SFH OF MASSIVE GALAXIES WITH HST+JWST DATA

 \subsubsection{Ground-truth SFHs: very Massive $z=0$ Galaxies in Illustris and the $1<z<4$ Sample}

-Fig.~\ref{fig:res_fig1} shows the sample-averaged (median) SFHs built from the Illustris simulated particles for the three different subsets of galaxies considered: the $1<z<4$ sample (blue line), the descendants at $z=0$ of these high-redshift galaxies (orange lines), and all massive galaxies at $z=0$ in Illustris-1 (green lines).
-To study whether there is any effect of the galaxy aperture on the SFHs, the SFHs of the two subsamples of $z=0$ galaxies have been built by selecting simulated particles in two different ways: either by considering all the stellar particles belonging to each galaxy (dotted lines), or only the stellar particles inside a sphere with radius 2$\times r_{\text{hm}}$ (measured at $z=0$; solid lines).
-In the case of the HST$+$JWST high-redshift sample, the radius of each sphere has been set to match the radius of the photometric aperture used for the 2D-SED fits, r$_{phot}$, and only particles within this radius have been considered.
-These typical SFHs have been smoothed using a square 250 Myr kernel.
+Fig.~\ref{fig:res_fig1} shows the sample-averaged (median) SFHs built from the Illustris simulated particles for the four different subsets of galaxies considered: the $1<z<4$ main sample of $1<z<4$ progenitors (blue line), massive galaxies at $1<z<4$ (cyan), the descendants at $z=0$ of our main sample of $1<z<4$ progenitors (orange lines), and all massive galaxies at $z=0$ in Illustris-1 (green lines).
+To study whether there is any aperture effect on the SFHs, the SFHs of the two subsamples of $z=0$ galaxies have been built by selecting simulated particles at $z=0$ in two different ways: either by considering all the stellar particles belonging to each galaxy (dotted lines), or only the stellar particles inside a sphere with radius 2$\times r_{\text{hm}}$ (measured at $z=0$; solid lines).
+In the case of the two high-redshift samples, the radius of each sphere has been set to match the radius of the photometric aperture used for the 2D-SED fits, r$_{\text{phot}}$, and only particles within this radius have been considered.
+These typical SFHs have been smoothed using a 250$\,$Myr square kernel.
 Shaded areas correspond to the uncertainty in the median SFH calculated as the 95\% confidence interval: $t_{N-1} \times \sigma /\sqrt{N}$, where $t$ is the $t$ value from the $t$-distribution for 95\% confidence, $\sigma$ has been estimated from the dispersion of the different SFHs, and $N$ is the number of galaxies at each age.
-We only show median SFHs of the galaxies at $z=0$ down to $z=1$, the lower limit of our HST$+$JWST sample.
-Additionally, we point out that the typical SFH of the HST$+$JWST $1<z<4$ sample has been calculated from different numbers of galaxies at different ages (what we would be able to perform when we have real data), in contrast to the typical SFHs of the other two $z=0$ subsamples, which count with the same number of galaxies in the entire redshift range.
+We only show median SFHs of the galaxies at $z=0$ down to $z=1$, the lower limit of our main $1<z<4$ sample.
+Additionally, we point out that the typical SFH of both samples at $1<z<4$ has been calculated from different numbers of galaxies at different ages (what we would be able to perform when working with real data), in contrast to the median SFHs of the other two $z=0$ samples, which count with the same number of galaxies in the entire redshift range.